marcelhuberfoo/docker-arch/README.md

 # ArchLinux Container

-Docker build for a basic Arch Linux image with gosu.
+Docker build for a basic [Arch Linux docker image][archimage] with gosu.
 I update the container regularly.

 This image is built from scratch.